imanuelcostigan/fmbasics/cran-comments.md

 I think this error is spurious.
 I can successfully access the URL in my browser and it renders correctly in the README on Github (https://github.com/imanuelcostigan/fmbasics/blob/master/README.md) and on CRAN (https://cran.rstudio.com/web/packages/fmbasics/README.html).

+I get a NOTE about misspelling ISDA which is an abbreviation that is expanded in the DESCRIPTION file.
+I don't think this is an issue.

+> Possibly mis-spelled words in DESCRIPTION:
+>  ISDA (11:4)

 ## Reverse dependencies